 Driving Iceland’s Ring Road seems like the perfect thing to add to an Iceland itinerary.
 However, before setting off, many people underestimate the size of the island and how much time they’ll spend driving.
 Here’s what you need to know before driving Iceland’s Ring Road.

 There are many beautiful things to see in Iceland, like Seljalandsfoss Waterfall but sites may be many hours apart.
 Instead of driving around the island nonstop, never having the time to soak in the sites, we’re going to challenge you to do Iceland a bit differently.

 Several followers have reached out to us asking for some advice on how we did Iceland.
 So we put together this post explaining how, and why, we did Iceland a little differently.

 We use this budget-savvy travel health insurance to protect our trips – get a quick quote.

 Don’t Leave Disappointed

-Our friends had 7 days in the country and opted to drive the Ring Road.
-They described LONG days of driving from point A to point B, often bored at some of the scenery.
-Some days they would drive through flat, uninspiring landscapes before they would reach the next scenic “must-see.”
+Our friends used their one week of vacation to drive Iceland’s Ring Road.
+They described long days of driving from point A to point B, often bored by much of the monotonous scenery.
+Many days, they felt as if they were driving through uninspiring landscapes before they would reach the next scenic “must-see” natural attraction.